agormp/sumt/README.md

 #### Bipartition overview

-This is the contents of the file `rpoB.nexus.parts`:
+This is the contents of the file `rpoB.nexus.parts`.
+Bipartitions are indicated using the "*." notation also used by e.g. MrBayes: Columns correspond to taxa (with column 1 = taxon 1).
+All taxa with "*" (or ".") are in the same half of the bipartition:

 ```
 List of taxa in bipartitions: